-In comparison, the one-off implementation costs are expected to be less than \$10 million.
-This estimate includes a \$5 million cost for AEMO, costs in the order of \$3 million for distribution network businesses to provide additional information to AEMO, and modest costs to retailers and metering data providers.
-Most of the costs to AEMO. retailers and metering data providers are expected to be incremental to the costs of implementing the five minute settlement rule owing to significant synergies between the two implementation projects.
+15 In comparison, while there will be one-off implementation costs from a move to global settlement, they are expected to be relatively marginal.
+AEMO will incur some material costs from updating their IT systems, estimated at \$5 million.
+Networks and meter data providers will incur some costs associated with the calculation of unmetered loads and changes to data processing and transfers.
+The impact on retailers may be varied depending on the versatility of retailer IT and billing systems.
+Most of the costs to AEMO, networks, metering data providers and retailers are expected to be incremental to the costs of implementing the five minute settlement rule owing to significant synergies between the two implementation projects.
 These synergies involve simultaneous: